Exclusive: Chinese government money backs buyout firm’s deal for U.S. chip maker

 The proxy statement on the proposed Lattice bid, which will have more details of the offer, has yet to be filed.

-(Additional reporting by Matthew Miller in BEIJING and Greg Roumeliotis in NEW YORKl; Editing by Carmel Crimmins and Edward Tobin)
+Additional reporting by Matthew Miller in BEIJING and Greg Roumeliotis in NEW YORK; Editing by Carmel Crimmins and Edward Tobin